Foresail: History

 By the onset of the Early Middle Ages, rigging had undergone a fundamental transformation in Mediterranean navigation: the lateen which had long evolved on smaller Greco-Roman craft replaced the square rig, the chief sail type of the ancients, which practically disappeared from the record until the 14th century (while it remained dominant in northern Europe).
 The dromon, the lateen-rigged and oared bireme of the Byzantine navy, almost certainly had two sails, a larger foresail and one midships.
-The length of its foremast has been estimated at about 12 m, somewhat smaller than that of the Sicilian war galleys of the time.
+The length of its foremast has been estimated at 12 m, somewhat smaller than that of the Sicilian war galleys of the time.

 Multiple-masted sailing ships were reintroduced into the Mediterranean by the Late Middle Ages.
 Large vessels were coming more and more into use and the need for additional sails to control these ships adequately grew with the increase in tonnage.
 Unlike in antiquity, the foresail was adopted on medieval two-masters after the mizzen, evidence for which dates to the mid-14th century.
 To balance out the sail plan the next obvious step was to add a mast fore of the main-mast, which first appears on a Catalan vessel from 1409.
-With the three-masted ship established, propelled by square rig and lateen, and guided by the pintle-and-gudgeon rudder, all advanced ship design technology necessary for the great transoceanic voyages was in place by the early 15th century.
+With the three-masted ship established, propelled by square rig and lateen, and guided by the pintle-and-gudgeon rudder, all advanced ship design technology necessary for the Age of Discovery's great transoceanic voyages was in place by the early 15th century.